schose/collectd2/README.md

 #### Server Side

 Only Splunk Enterprise 7.1 is supported as the app useses metric index and anhanced mstats command.
+You will only need to deploy this app to your searchheads.

 In your Splunk enviroment you need to have Splunk HTTP Event Collector (HEC) up and running.

-Here is a simple setup for lab enviroments
+Here is a simple setup..

 activate HEC in inputs.conf.

 inputs.conf:

 	[http]
 	disabled=0
 	port=8088